 What are the benefits to you?

-After this webinar you will be more aware of the principal problems of translation in this medical field.
+After this video you will be more aware of the principal problems of translation in this medical field.